docQodly/docs/docs/studio/pageLoaders/components/stylebox.md

 title: Style Box
 ---

-The **Stylebox** component serves as a versatile container designed to enhance content alignment and legibility within webforms.
+The **Stylebox** component serves as a versatile container designed to enhance content alignment and legibility within Pages.
 By adhering to precise position rules and flexbox layout, **Styleboxes** ensure that enclosed elements are well-organized and visually harmonious.

 ## Enhancing Content Presentation